yossisp/spektor.dev/content/blog/spring-modulith/index.md

   <artifactId>spring-modulith-moments</artifactId>
 </dependency>
 ```
-In addition, if `spring.modulith.moments.enable-time-machine` property is set to `true` then `TimeMachine` bean with `shiftBy` will be exposed. `shiftBy` allows to forward time which can be a handy utility in integration tests to trigger passage of time-based logic.
+In addition, if `spring.modulith.moments.enable-time-machine` property is set to `true` then `TimeMachine` bean with `shiftBy` method will be exposed. `shiftBy` allows to forward time which can be a handy utility in integration tests to trigger passage of time-based logic.
 For instance, suppose we have the following listener:
 ```java
 	@ApplicationModuleListener
 	void on(HourHasPassed event) {